 To be frank, IUL policies can illustrate very well, although I would caution against any illustrations that show a return greater than 6%.
 In the right market you can see some very good returns.

-Further, the 0% floor on an IUL makes these policies very attractive for anyone who wants to benefit from stock market gains, while avoiding negative returns.
+Further, the 0% floor on an indexed universal life insurance policy makes the IUL very attractive for anyone who wants to benefit from stock market gains, while avoiding negative returns.

 In contrast, participating whole life insurance is a safe bucket asset that allows you to get consistent, guaranteed returns plus annual dividends.
 Since it is a non-correlated asset, the highs and lows of the stock market do not affect it, which provides peace of mind in even the most turbulent of economic times.

 To determine the best route you need to know what routes are even available.
-If you are on the fence about which type of policy will work best to help you achieve your goals please give us a call for a complimentary strategy session.
+If you are on the fence about which type of policy between universal life insurance and whole life will work best to help you achieve your goals please give us a call for a complimentary strategy session.